pwikapanel/illustrator-panel/README.md

 Following are the instructions for releasing a new version of Svija Sync.

 1. create new signed version, zipped in the distribution folder
-2. create [new DMG](https://github.com/svijalove/dmg-installation), in the distribution folder
+2. create a [new DMG](https://github.com/svijalove/dmg-installation), in the distribution folder

 ---
 ### 1. Merge to Master